jmoney/sagemaker-lambda-proxy/README.md

 # Sagemaker Lambda Proxy

-A repo for the terraform required to standup llama2 proxy in AWS
+A repo for the terraform required to standup a sagemaker proxy using lambdas in AWS

 ## Prerequisites